Turkey, Russia broker deal on further withdrawal of Kurdish YPG | DW | 22.10.2019

 Turkish President Recep Tayyip Erdogan said in a joint news conference with Russian counterpart Vladimir Putin on Tuesday that the two leaders had agreed to a further withdrawal of Syrian Kurdish YPG fighters 30 kilometers (18 miles) away from the border region within 150 hours.

-A US-brokered five-day ceasefire is currently in effect to allow the Kurds to pull back from border after Turkey's incursion into northeastern Syria.
+A US-brokered five-day ceasefire is currently in effect to allow the Kurds to pull back from a border area after Turkey's incursion into northeastern Syria.
 Earlier on Tuesday, the YPG had completed its obligations for this deal.
-They have not yet confirmed if they will adhere to the Russian-Turkey agreement to pull back further.
+They have not yet confirmed if they will adhere to the Russian-Turkish agreement to pull back further.

+Erdogan said that this would allow for Turkish troops to destroy Kurish fortifications and camps.

 Turkey and Russia also announced that they would carry out joint patrols of the Turkey-Syria border area, as Moscow aims to become a stronger power broker in the Middle East.